-Financial assistance is provided by CPNRD to private landowners through cost-share for installation of soil and water conservation practices.
-Established soil conservation practices for controlling the sediment movement and reduce the impact associated with runoff from agricultural areas.
-Cost-share is provided in the following percentages:
+CPNRD provides financial assistance to private landowners through cost-share programs aimed at installing soil and water conservation practices.
+These established practices help control sediment movement and mitigate the impact of runoff from agricultural areas.
+Cost-share assistance is provided at the following percentages: